 A Pittsburgh police officer, who was off-duty, rushed to the officers’ aide and shot the female suspect in the leg.
 Amidst all the confusion, the off-duty Pittsburgh officer was mistakenly shot and wounded by responding Penn Hills officers.
 The female suspect was arrested, along with an adult male suspect that drove her there to commit the robbery.
 She was charged with two counts of criminal homicide and convicted of both.
 She was sentenced to life imprisonment without the possibility of parole.

 Sergeant Schrott and Officer Connolly were laid to rest several days after the incident.
 A large funeral ceremony was held for both officers, with officers from more than one hundred police departments attending the service.
 Sergeant Schrott was forty-nine years old at the time of his death.
-He was survived by a wife and three children.
+A wife and three children survived him.

 William E. Schrott